 Some chemotherapy drugs that can cause fingernail disorders include:

 Preventing Chemo Nails

 Unfortunately, there is no way to completely avoid chemo-related nail problems.
-Though, at some treatment centres, the nurse may bring you a dish of ice water for your hands.
+Though, some nurse may bring you a dish of ice water for your hands.
 Research suggests that using ice or cryotherapy, such as frozen gloves or slippers, may reduce damage to skin and nails.

 Live Better With tips:

-- Wear gloves while doing chores, such as washing up.
-Excessive exposure to water can lead to fungal infections of the nail bed.
+- Wear gloves while doing chores, such as washing up as exposure to water can lead to fungal infections of the nail bed.

 - Experiment with nail polishes in darker shades to cover up discolourisation

 - If you’d like to wear nail polish, consider using a water-based polish.
-Conventional nail polishes may contain chemicals to harden and stabilize them that are considered toxic.
+Conventional nail polishes may contain chemicals to harden them that are considered toxic.